 Which company would you buy from again?

-Offering genuine empathy in customer service is what sets today’s companies apart.
+Offering genuine empathy in customer service is what can set your company apart in a crowded and competitive marketplace.
 It leads to great customer experiences that drive loyalty, positive reviews, and ultimately, repeat sales.
-In fact, recent research by Dixa found that a whopping 96% of consumers (of a cohort of 3000 consumers across the US and UK) indicated that empathy from customer service agents is important during a support interaction.
+In fact, recent research by Dixa found that a whopping 96% of consumers (from a cohort of 3000 consumers across the US and UK) indicated that empathy from customer service agents is important during a support interaction.

-The importance of offering empathy in customer service has been especially apparent this year.
-COVID-19 has exacerbated feelings of stress, difficulty, and powerlessness for many.
-In fact, the average company saw the percentage of customer service calls scored as ‘difficult,’ increase by more than 100%.
-And globally, 59% of people say they look for higher quality in customer care than they did a year ago.
+The importance of offering empathy in customer service has become especially apparent lately, with the average company seeing the percentage of customer service calls scored as “difficult,” increase by more than 100%.
+And globally, 59% of people say they look for higher quality in customer care than they did in the past.

 The difference between great customer service and satisfactory customer service is having agents who continuously go the extra mile to deliver a positive brand experience.
 Here’s how to make that happen in your own business: